How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is a flexible and customizable plugin, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-A number of options are available for each chart that allow you to further customize their settings.
+Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
+Several options are available for each chart that allow you to further customize their look and feel.

-Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your site visitors can see your charts and graphs on their mobile devices without requiring the installation of extra software.
+Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
+Your blog or site visitors can see your charts and graphs on their mobile devices without having to install any extra plugins.

-Inside your WP admin area, select Plugins > Add New from the main sidebar menu …
+Inside your WordPress administration area, select Plugins > Add New from the main admin menu …

-You can also get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library from the dashboard menu …
+You can get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library in the main menu …

 How To Configure The Plugin

-To add a chart or graph to the library, click on Add New …
+To add a graph or chart to the Visualizer library, click on the Add New button …

 The next step is to upload a CSV file containing your data …

-- Your second row includes the series type (e.g. number, date, etc.)
+- Your second row contains the series type (e.g. boolean, timeofday, etc.)

-If you are unsure about how to format your data CSV, just use the sample spreadsheet supplied with the plugin.
+If you are not sure how to format your CSV file, simply refer to the sample supplied with the plugin.

 Upload CSV File From Computer

-The plugin will now import the data from the CSV file and display it using the graph/chart type you have chosen …
+The plugin will import the data and display it using the graph/chart type you have previously chosen …

 Upload CSV File From The Web

-After importing your data, check that all of your information is correct (if not, click on the ‘Back’ button and reupload a data file containing the right data), and click ‘Next‘ …
+After importing your data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a data file containing the right data), and then click ‘Next‘ …

-Depending on the chart or graph type you’ve picked, the plugin displays a range of customization options …
+Depending on the chart or graph type you’ve selected, the plugin displays various customization options and settings …

 For example, the pie chart offers many configurable options, including: